What's included in the driveaway price of a car? (Australia 2025)

 Federal Components of Driveaway Prices

-Understand more about Luxury Car Tax and how it affects your purchase
+Learn more about how the Luxury Car Tax impacts your purchase.

 Victoria (VIC)

-• Compulsory Third-Party Insurance (CTP), also known as Transport Accident Charge (TAC)
+• Compulsory Third-Party Insurance (CTP), referred to locally as the Transport Accident Charge (TAC)

 • Registration Fee